 This is a great way to stay secure and reduce the workload and hassle associated with the papers you need to manage on a daily basis.

 The fewer pieces you need to worry about in your small business’s organizational system, the more you’ll be able to focus on what matters most for your business.

-If you’re looking to grow your business in 2018 and beyond, you need to make sure you’re organized to handle the inevitable growth you should expect to see.
+If you’re looking to grow your business in 2021 and beyond, you need to make sure you’re organized enough to handle the growth of your small business.